Crystal: Youre talking about betraying your brother. Youre talking about treason.

 The series focuses on Black Bolt and the Inhuman royal family, rather than the "urban" Inhuman characters featured on its sister show Agents of S.H.I.E.L.D., starring Anson Mount as Blackagar "Black Bolt" Boltagon, king of the Inhumans, Serinda Swan as Medusa, queen of the Inhumans and Black Bolt's wife, Ken Leung as Karnak; Eme Ikwuakor as Gorgon, Black Bolt's cousin and leader of the Attilan military; Isabelle Cornish as Crystal, Medusa's sister; Mike Moh as Triton, another of Black Bolt's cousins; Sonya Balmores as Auran, head of the Royal Guards of Attilan; and Iwan Rheon as Maximus the Mad, the villainous brother of Black Bolt.
 Additionally, Ellen Woglom stars as Louise, a human scientist who meets the Royals.

-The series was cancelled after its only season, following declining ratings.
+The series was cancelled after its only season, following declining ratings and an abysmal critical reception.
 Marvel Studios have insisted that the project did not replace their own ideas for an Inhumans project, although it is believed that the miniseries will fall under Canon Discontinuity if Marvel revisits the IP.

 Inhumans contains examples of: